Sound Ideas for Clean Water

 In the Street And On the Sidewalk

 The estuary starts in your community!
-Pollution in our rivers and estuaries sometimes begins as litter on our streets and sidewalks.
-Rainwater can carry litter to nearby storm drains and catch basins, here it enters the sewer system in many of our cities and neighborhoods.
+Pollution in rivers and estuaries sometimes begins as litter on streets and sidewalks.
+Rainwater can carry litter to nearby storm drains and catch basins, where it enters the sewer system in many of our cities and neighborhoods.
 In more suburban areas litter can blow or wash from the streets in streams.
-Either way, this litter eventually reaches our waterways, hurting wildlife, impairing water quality, and putting people at risk.
+Either way, this litter eventually reaches waterways, hurting wildlife, impairing water quality, and putting people at risk.
 Natural debris, like leaves and branches, can also be carried by rain and can accumulate and block storm drain holes.
 This can contribute to flooding along neighborhood streets and sidewalks.

 Clear your nearby storm drain before rain events to keep pollution from flowing into waterways.
 By clearing debris you can help curb pollution and reduce flooding.
 Contact your local public works department if you notice that a storm drain is heavily clogged or blocked.
 “Adopt-a-Drain” programs organize volunteers to regularly clean a specific storm drain to keep waterways protected.
 Learn how your neighborhood could adopt a drain here.